 If you want to improve your splits so that you can kick higher, or perform a leap with a bigger split, know that kicking higher requires dynamic flexibility.
 So the moves you should be practicing are dynamic stretches, like lifting one leg at a time as high as you can.
 Gradually you should improve.

-In conclusion, I think it’s important to be aware of what stretches you are doing in order to get the flexibility you need to perform the skills you are trying to learn.
+In conclusion, we think it’s important to be aware of what stretches you are doing in order to get the flexibility you need to perform the skills you are trying to learn.
 And also, it’s important to have patience when trying to improve your flexibility.